% setup MRI-education-resources path and requirements

 Boundary Artifacts/Partial Volume |

-Sequence and Sample - opposite \(M_{XY}\) phases with a voxel due to inversion or chemical shift |
+Sequence and Sample - opposing phase of \(M_{XY}\) within a voxel due to inversion or chemical shift |

 Artificial dark lines at tissue boundaries |

-fat suppresion, fat/water imaging |
+fat suppresion, fat/water imaging, change inversion time |

 N/A |